 MCC Learning Initiatives

-Online courses make it as easy as possible for students to balance commitments of schedules and studies by allowing the classroom to come to them wherever they are.
-Apart from textbooks, everything they need is accessible via the Internet using a standard Web browser.
+Online courses give students the opportunity to balance commitments of schedules and studies allowing the classroom to come to them wherever they are.
+Courses are accessible via the Internet using a standard Web browser.
 Each week the student logs on to Blackboard Learn to access the online course(s) in which they are enrolled.
 MCC’s online courses are built upon a tradition of more than 20 years of delivering alternative learning.
 Online credit courses are equivalent to on-campus courses and maintain the same academic standard in content, assignments, and credit.
 Every course is managed by a qualified MCC instructor who provides information, guides students, prompts discussion, helps with assignments, answers questions, and grades work.

-Students who are not F-1 students and whose primary language is not English need to take the ESL COMPASS to determine course placement.
-Call 402-457-2400 to get started.
+Students who are not F-1 students and whose primary language is not English need to take the Accuplacer assessment to determine course placement.
+Call 531-622-2400 to get started.
 The TOEFL is not required.
 There are federal regulations specific to F-1 students and online classes.
-Contact International Student Services at 402-457-2281 or firstname.lastname@example.org for guidelines.
+Contact International Student Services at 531-622-2281 or email@example.com for guidelines.

 A hybrid course is a coordinated approach to learning, using both online technology and classroom interaction with faculty and peers.
 MCC hybrid courses meet face-to-face 50 percent of the traditional quarter's campus meetings; the other 50 percent of campus meeting time is replaced with online study and learning activities.
 Depending on the credit hours, for example, instead of meeting on campus twice per week, students are scheduled to come to class once a week.
 The remainder of the week is spent completing readings and online assignments.